justsparsh/CVWO-backend/README.md

 1. Fork this repo.
 2. Clone your forked repo.
+3. Ensure you have the right versions of ruby and rails installed
-3. Open your terminal and navigate to the directory containing your cloned project.
+4. Open your terminal and navigate to the directory containing your cloned project.
-4. Enter the command:
+5. Enter the command:
 ```bash
 rails server
 ```